EDCD/EDDI/docs/VoiceAttack-Integration.md

 N.B.
 EDDI requires at least version 1.6.0 of VoiceAttack to function correctly.

 For EDDI to work with VoiceAttack it must be installed as a VoiceAttack plugin.
-To do this EDDI should be installed within the `Apps` directory of your VoiceAttack installation; by default VoiceAttack installs in `C:\Program Files (x86)\VoiceAttack`.
+To do this EDDI should be installed within the `Apps` directory of your VoiceAttack installation; by default VoiceAttack installs in one of two locations:
+- `C:\Program Files (x86)\VoiceAttack` (for standard licenses)
+- `C:\Program Files (x86)\Steam\steamapps\common\VoiceAttack` (for Steam licenses)

 VoiceAttack must be configured to use plugins.
 To do so you must click on the Settings icon (a spanner) in the top-right corner of the VoiceAttack and check the 'Enable plugin support' option and restart VoiceAttack.

-If EDDI is installed in the correct location and plugin support is enabled you should see a message when starting VoiceAttack along the lines of `Plugin EDDI 3.4.1 initialized`.
+If EDDI is installed in the correct location and plugin support is enabled you should see a message when starting VoiceAttack along the lines of `Plugin EDDI 3.7.1 initialized`.

 ## EDDI's VoiceAttack Profile